CyberRyan1/CCS-UE5-Modding/README.md

 You can also store the resulting legacy file somewhere else, but I personally like to have it contained in the same folder so its just easier to find.

+---
+# Note to self: stopped here!
+---

 ### 2.2.
 Setting up FModel to use the legacy assets instead
 1. Open `FModel.exe`
 2. Click `Settings` in the ribbon menu at the top